cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 comments: true
 ---

-I have been working on **enterprise AI copilots and automation** in a large automotive context (including **Volvo**).
-Along the way I read everything I could find on agents, including Anthropic’s [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents).
-My first instinct was honest and unglamorous: *if I copy the architecture in those articles, our agent will be perfect.* So I upgraded system prompts, isolated contexts, added more memory, and stitched together what felt like an elegant, “serious” stack.
+I've been building **enterprise AI copilots and automation** in a large automotive setting (including **Volvo**).
+I read everything I could on agents: Anthropic’s [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents), among others.
+My first instinct was, honestly, a bit embarrassing: *if I copy the architecture in those posts, our agent will be perfect.* So I upgraded system prompts, isolated contexts, added more memory, and stitched together what felt like a serious, “grown-up” stack.

-The result was worse.
+It backfired.
 Token cost went up.
 Quality did not.
-Failures increased, and some failures were impossible to debug.
-I questioned whether I was simply bad at this.
-Then I rolled the design back, and slowly realized that **AI agent design follows different rules than traditional software**, even when the stack looks familiar.
-This post is my first-person account of how a tiny problem grows into a real system, **what product tradeoffs forced each layer**, and why the “finished architecture” articles online rarely show the messy path that makes those architectures justified.
+Failures increased, and some of them were impossible to debug.
+I wondered if I was just bad at this.
+Then I rolled the design back and slowly saw that **AI agent design follows different rules than traditional software**, even when the stack looks familiar.
+This post is a first-person walkthrough of how a small problem grows into a real system, **which product tradeoffs forced each layer**, and why the polished “finished architecture” pieces online rarely show the messy path that makes those architectures worth it.

 ---

 ## The trap: stacking determinism on top of non-determinism

-When I write backend services, I am used to front-loading structure: containers, modules, deployment boundaries.
-The cost is usually extra time up front instead of sudden failure later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy, intricate orchestration layer without grounding that layer in measured need, I am stacking **uncertainty on uncertainty**.
+When I write backend services, I’m used to front-loading structure: containers, modules, deployment boundaries.
+You usually pay with extra time up front instead of a surprise failure later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy orchestration layer without grounding it in measured need, I end up stacking **uncertainty on uncertainty**.

-Here is a mistake I actually made.
+Here's a mistake I actually made.
 I wanted to turn a short service bulletin into a **one-line summary for a dashboard**.
-That is one model call.
-Instead, I routed it through a **plan-and-execute** pattern: plan first, then execute.
+That should be one model call.
+Instead, I routed it through **plan-and-execute**: plan first, then execute.
 The task did not get harder; the **path** did.
 The model was fine.
-I had simply chosen a longer, more fragile chain for no gain.
+I had chosen a longer, more fragile chain for no benefit.

-That experience shaped the through-line of this post: **an agent grows when the problem forces it to**.
-I treat diagram polish as secondary to that pressure.
+That experience became the thread of this post: **an agent grows when the problem forces it to**.
+Diagram polish comes second to that pressure.

 ---